-Let us say that you have finished your recording and pre-mixing processes and you are quite satisfied with the results.
-Now it is the right time to dive in deeper into the mixing part which is the core of a good sounding track.
+Let us say that you have finished your recording and pre-mixing processes, and you are entirely satisfied with the results.
+Now it is the right time to dive deeper into the mixing part, which is the core of a good sounding track.
 You can record your instruments with the best possible equipment, but if these instruments are not properly processed, the effort may be futile.
 Sometimes, the mixing process can be exhausting.
-Without the proper starting points, it can span thru hours and hours of work without making any significant progress.
+Without the proper starting points, it can span through hours and hours of work without making any significant progress.
 The key is that you need to have a plan.
 In other words, a starting point from which you will, more or less, always commence the process of mixing.

-The next 5 tips will firstly improve your mixing skills and secondly save your time.
+The next five tips will firstly improve your mixing skills and secondly save your time.

 Before using any equalizer, panning, compressor on any channel, just play with the volume faders.
-This tip will really save your time.
+This tip will save you time.
 You should be able to hear all the instruments properly, in order not to have something masking or swallowing the other.
 Everything in the song should coexist in harmony.
-After you are done with this make sure that nothing is clipping.
-Leaving a headroom is another important aspect.
+After you are done with this, make sure that nothing is clipping.
+Leaving the headroom is another essential aspect.
 If you want everything to be louder, that will be taken care of during the mastering process.

 The most important aspect of using an equalizer is its ability to cut or boost the frequencies of two or more instruments that are heard in the same part of the frequency spectrum.
-For example, bass and rhythm guitar are often in the lower mid section of the spectrum.
-Therefore you should attenuate one or other instrument in the mentioned frequency range in order for them not to clash.
+For example, bass and rhythm guitar are often in the lower midsection of the spectrum.
+Therefore you should attenuate one or other instruments in the mentioned frequency range for them not to clash.